alex-gutev/live_cells/README.md

 **NOTE**:

-For this to be effective the cell a reference to the cell returned by `store()` has to be kept in between builds of a widget.
+For this to be effective a reference to the cell returned by `store()` has to be kept in between builds of a widget.
 Typically you'd put the instance in a `final` member of the "state" class of a `StatefulWidget`.
 However this can get a bit cumbersome if the cell depends on other cells which are also `final` members.

-The `CellBuilder` class is a widget which manages the creation of the cell so that you don't have to use a `Stateful` widget just to keep a reference to a cell.
+The `CellBuilder` class is a widget which manages the creation of a cell so that you don't have to use a `StatefulWidget` just to keep a reference to a cell.
 The constructor takes a `create` function which is called to create the cell and a `builder` function which is called with the cell returned by `create` to build the widget.